Neighbourhood Safer Places (NSP)

 • If you are with a person with special needs, consider what assistance you may require at an NSP.

 If an NSP is part of your contingency plan, it should not require extended travel through fire-affected areas to get there.
 You should identify the travel time and distance to your identified NSP/s and include this information in your Bushfire Survival Plan.
 You should check and update your plan every year before bushfire season (August to December) and confirm your NSP has not changed location.
 Handy Tip – July is the start of a new financial year and it’s a great annual reminder to check your plans, preparedness, and emergency kit, before the bushfire and severe storm season commences from August.
-To create your own Bushfire Survival Plan and further information, visit the Queensland Fire and Emergency Services website https://www.qfes.qld.gov.au/prepare/bushfire/create-your-bushfire-survival-plan
+To create your own Bushfire Survival Plan and further information, visit the Queensland Fire Department website to create your Bushfire Survival Plan https://bushfire-survival-plan.qfes.qld.gov.au/

 Once you have arrived at your NSP (open space), some actions to consider include: